BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Did some more debugging on the Skillcrush testimonial.
 Add some more comments and checked some of the functions.
 I looked at another Github repository to see if I could find anymore errors with my code, but didn't have much luck.
 I sent a message to one of the developers who made the testimonial for help.
 Besides debugging the testimonial slider, I made a cell phone from the Daily CSS Images challenge.
 Right now most of the phone is done.
 The only problem is the camera at the top and speaker need to be moved towards the right.
 I will see if I can fix some of the measurements tomorrow.

 **Link(s) to work**: [Daily CSS Images Challenge Cell Phone](https://codepen.io/BritishPandaChick/full/VrjvQY/)

+### Day 82: November 6, 2017

+**Today's Progress** Debug cell phone project code.
+Made laptop for Daily CSS Images challenge.

+**Thoughts** I managed to fix the camera and speaker at the top of the phone.
+It took a couple of tries and commenting out sections of code, but I knew the problem was in the CSS for the speaker code.
+I experimented with different speaker combination techniques before I finally got the speaker aligned with the camera.
+Once I finished debugging the cell phone project, I made a laptop for the Daily CSS Images challenge.
+Only made a few errors in this project so it was easier to debug than the cell phone.
+The biggest mistake I made was simply misspelling border for one of the border properties so the border-radius didn't work.

+**Link(s) to work**: [Daily CSS Images Challenge Laptop](https://codepen.io/BritishPandaChick/full/rYMVJj/)